slink2111/MET-Opera-Download/README.md

 Just enter the links from any files of the stream and it start working.
 Do not forget all 3 file types should have links in rder to work the script.

-Prerequests except of a python lib or two, is the ffmpeg.exe you can get it from here.
-Place the .exe in the same folder as the python script https://www.ffmpeg.org/download.html.
+Prerequests except of a python lib or two, is the ffmpeg.exe you can get it from https://www.ffmpeg.org/download.html.
+Place the .exe in the same folder as the python script.

+also the joiner.bat needs to be in the same dir as the main.py